Car Rental in Cook Islands (2026) - Driving Guide & Best Rates

 Helpful Tips

-Before driving off, verify the vehicle condition thoroughly and note any existing damage, and confirm you understand that Cook Islands drives on the LEFT side of the road with a visitor's permit required (obtainable through your rental agency).
+Before driving off, thoroughly inspect the vehicle for existing damage and photograph it, and remember that Cook Islands drives on the LEFT side of the road - obtain a local driving permit (required for all visitors) from the police station or rental agency.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners